Syntactic ambiguity: In headlines

-Newspaper headlines are written in a telegraphic style (headlinese) which often omits the copula, creating syntactic ambiguity.
-A common form is the garden path type.
-The name crash blossoms was proposed for these ambiguous headlines by Danny Bloom in the Testy Copy Editors discussion group in August 2009.
-He based this on the headline "Violinist linked to JAL crash blossoms" that Mike O'Connell had posted, asking what such a headline could be called.
-The Columbia Journalism Review regularly reprints such headlines in its "The Lower Case" column, and has collected them in the anthologies "Squad Helps Dog Bite Victim" and "Red Tape Holds Up New Bridge".
-Language Log also has an extensive archive of crash blossoms, for example "Infant Pulled from Wrecked Car Involved in Short Police Pursuit".
+Newspaper headlines are often written in headlinese, a compressed register that frequently omits function words such as the copula.
+This omission can create syntactic ambiguity, often in the form of garden-path sentences, in which an initial interpretation turns out to be incorrect.
+The term crash blossom was coined by Dan Bloom in the Testy Copy Editors discussion group to describe such headlines.
+The name comes from the headline "Violinist linked to JAL crash blossoms" which initially appears to describe a Japan Air Lines plane crash involving "blossoms", rather than a violinist whose career blossomed after being linked to the crash.

+The Columbia Journalism Review has reprinted crash blossom headlines in the column "The Lower Case" and has published anthologies of them called "Squad Helps Dog Bite Victim" and "Red Tape Holds Up New Bridge".
+The Language Log blog has an extensive archive of crash blossoms, including: